khanhbrandy/Graph_based_clustering/README.md

 Created on 2019-08-20

 # Graph Mining
-Implement Newman-Girvan modified modularity algorithm from scratch and apply in transactional data to perform market basket analysis
+Implement Newman-Girvan modified modularity algorithm from scratch and apply in transactional data to perform frequent itemset mining.

 # Dataset Information:
 Transactional dataset contains transactions of a retail company in a given period.